LordofBone/soran/README.md

 Once cloned out from github, you can run the following command:

 `pip install -e soran/`

+If you are running on RPi you will need to remove the Tensorflow entries from the requirements.txt file and install it manually as it currently does not appear to be on the pip index.

+Follow the instructions here to install Tensorflow on RPi:
+Download the wheel for 2.7.0 Python 3 64 Bit ARM: https://github.com/Qengineering/TensorFlow-Raspberry-Pi_64-bit

+Then while still in the venv made above:

+PIP_EXTRA_INDEX_URL=https://snapshots.linaro.org/ldcg/python-cache/

+pip3 install tensorflow-2.7.0-cp39-cp39-linux_aarch64.whl

+The index URL is to include tensorflow-io which is required as per the issue here: https://github.com/tensorflow/io/issues/1441

+and it grabs that wheel from: https://snapshots.linaro.org/ldcg/python-cache/

 And this should install all dependencies.